The Foundation for a Meaningful Life Kindergarten - Grade 9 in Southborough, MA

-This state-of-the-art, two-floor, 7,000 square-foot facility will be located in the center of Fay’s campus, in the current location of the Root Meeting Room, overlooking Harlow Circle.
+This state-of-the-art, two-floor, 7,000 square-foot facility will be the hub of our Creativity & Design program and will be located in the center of Fay’s campus, in the current location of the Root Meeting Room, overlooking Harlow Circle.

 Fay’s current home for our signature Creativity and Design program is the Innovation Lab, which was retrofitted into four small, cramped classrooms on the edge of campus in 2013.
 While Fay’s design thinking curriculum (focused on an empathy-based, solution-oriented approach to solving problems) clearly distinguishes us from our peer schools, the Innovation Lab’s limitations constrain us from achieving the program’s vast potential.

 provide double the square footage of the current Innovation Lab;

 include modular, user-friendly spaces that are well-lit, soundproofed, and outfitted specifically for creative problem-solving among students and faculty;

 feature sophisticated tools for making students’ creative ideas and designs a reality, and